 Linda had suffered from a nervous disorder since she was seventeen that kept her body in a constant state of contorted movement.
 In between the nervous spasms which mainly affected her head and upper body, she told me her story and of the distress she felt undergoing tests to discover the reason for an unrelated stomach disorder.
 At the end of my visit, I asked if she would like me to pray with her.
 She said that would mean a great deal to her.
 She closed her eyes as I began to pray.
 Instantly all of Linda’s movements came to a halt.
 I asked for the healing grace of Mother Mary to ease her condition and the protective arms of God to surround her.
 At the end of the prayer, she opened her eyes and once again began to move in awkward spasms.

 What appears to be happening on the surface of our lives is often just a small part of the story.
 Spontaneous prayer bypasses the ego and speaks to the soul where connection to our God occurs.
-Using spiritual archetypal symbols as an outward acknowledgement of the deeper inner meaning in patients’ lives has provided them with a stronger sense of peace and security while enabling me to grow in my ministry in ways I could not have imagined.
-Knowing I can help patients like Linda access their hidden reserves of strength through prayer and ritual invoking sacred archetypes of meaning has given my work as a hospital chaplain an added dimension of healing grace.
+Using spiritual archetypal symbols as an outward acknowledgment of the deeper inner meaning in patients’ lives has provided them with a stronger sense of peace and security while enabling me to grow in my ministry in ways I could not have imagined.
+Knowing I can help patients like Linda access their hidden reserves of strength through prayer and ritual invoking sacred archetypes of meaning gave my work as a hospital chaplain an added dimension of healing grace.

 * All patient names and diagnoses have been changed to protect their privacy.